MyHush/SilentDragonAndroid/README.md

 After your node is synced, go to `Apps -> Connect Mobile App` to view the connection QR Code, which you can scan from the Android App.

-## Dev Download

-You can also head over to the [Releases page](https://github.com/MyHush/SilentDragonAndroid/releases) to download an APK.
-Please report bugs if you see any!

-### Install the Android APK directly

-If you're installing the APK directly, you'll need to allow `Install from untrusted sources` on your Android phone.

 ### Bugs???

 You can file issues in the [issues tab](https://github.com/MyHush/SilentDragonAndroid/issues).

 We appreciate them!
 Please follow the Github issue template, when reasonable.

-### Compiling from source
+## Compiling from source

+You can also compile and run from source.

 On OS X: